 As you developed buyer personas in an attempt to better understand your customers, you probably conducted hours of interviews, performed ample research on buying behavior, and gained a clear, full picture of your ideal customers.
 You’ve done your best to empathize with your target audience and identify their pain points, their favorite online hangouts, their likes and dislikes, and general attitudes.

 Putting together buyer personas is no easy task, but it’s not enough to merely create them — now it’s time to put them to the test.
 The following are the steps to take once you’ve built out your personas, now that you’re ready to use them to attract more leads and drive more sales.

 Share Your Personas with Your Company

-Once you have your artfully crafted buyer personas fleshed out and ready to go, it's important to share them and the research behind them with the rest of your company.
+Once you have your artfully crafted buyer personas fleshed out and ready to go, it’s important to share your personas and the research behind them with the rest of your company.

 The best way to go about sharing your personas is to schedule a meeting with each department separately, which can help you determine how each persona plays into their respective roles.
 This will help them understand where they come in when interacting with prospects who match those personas.